arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 Yeah :-/

-That post actually gets even more interesting if you look at [its revision history](http://stackoverflow.com/posts/21699210/revisions), as the author of the post discovers more and more ways to do this and more of the subtleties involved.
+That post gets even more interesting if you look at [its revision history](http://stackoverflow.com/posts/21699210/revisions), as the author of the post discovers more and more ways to do this and more of the subtleties involved.